kwirk/eventgallery/admin/doc/readme.md

 ## Thumbs do not show up {#FAQThumbs}

+### Server
 - Error 500: PHP memory size too low.
 I have good experience with 128M.
 Depends on the size of your images
-- JavaScript error occurred which prevents the whole site from executing JavaScript.
-Without JavaScript it no image will appear.
 - do not use special characters in your file names like Umlaute, +, or things like this.
 Make your file names safe for the web.
 - Error 500: the PHP function imageconvolution does not work on your server.
 For now one user reported this using PHP 5.3.8.
 After commenting out the line of code the gallery worked fine.
-- MooTools JavaScript library is not available
 - you use space character in your folder name (fixed since 2.6.2)
 - install GD library for image processing
 - issues with image sharping.
 Try to disable it using the components configuration dialog.
+- PHP should have write permission to /images, /cache and /logs
+- Picase Images do not show up because the method get\_file\_content is not working.
+Check with your hoster to solve this issue.

+### Browser
+- JavaScript error occurred which prevents the whole site from executing JavaScript.
+Without JavaScript it no image will appear.
+- MooTools JavaScript library is not available
+- conflict between original LazyLoad and the custom one which is shipped with event gallery (fixed with 2.6.3)

 ## Lightbox does not work {#moreFAQ}